AniStepBall/ice-cream_sentiment_analysis/README.md

 ## Learning Goals
 - Structuring a real-world data science project
 - Cleaning and exploring the datasets (reviews.csv and product.csv)
-- Baseline models, comparisions, optimizing the model and create documentation
+- Baseline models, comparisons, optimizing the model, and creating documentation
-- With RESTful API with model serving and model versioning with MLflow
+- With RESTful API, model serving, and model versioning with MLflow

 ## Project Structure
 ```